This content was last reviewed 30 June 2021.

-Employers’ liability insurance is just one of many types of business insurance, but essential cover for most UK companies.
+Employers’ Liability insurance is just one of many types of business insurance and it's a legal requirement if you're an employer.
 But what exactly is it, what does it cover, and who needs it?
 Our insurance experts from FSB Insurance Service answer your frequently asked questions.

-This insurance is cover that protects your business and your staff should they become ill or injured while working for you.
-It protects your business against lawsuits that may develop as a result of an injury, like if one of your employees, past or present, makes a claim against you and your company.
+This insurance protects your business and your staff should they become ill or injured while working for you.
+It covers your business against lawsuits that may develop as a result of an injury, such as if one of your employees, past or present, makes a claim against you and your company.

 Payments you’d have to make because of claims following such incidents can be very costly, going into the tens of thousands, which can be enough for a small business to have to close down.
 This insurance will help protect you and pay for compensation and any additional legal costs, allowing your business to keep operating.

-And this doesn’t just apply to your full time staff.
+This doesn’t just apply to your full-time staff.
 Your part-time and temporary staff should be covered too.
-In general, you’ll need to cover staff who you pay to work for you per hour on agreed days, and deduct national insurance and income tax from the money you pay them.
+In general, you’ll need to cover staff who you pay to work for you per hour on agreed days and deduct National Insurance and income tax from the money you pay them.

 The cover also applies to staff who previously worked for you.
 This is because some illnesses or injuries can take time to become apparent and develop.

-The UK act of parliament, the Employers’ Liability Act states a business must legally have insurance cover of at least £5 million.
-But it’s a good idea to look at your company risks and liabilities, like considering the cost of a member of staff taking you to court, to decide if your business needs more cover than this.
+The UK act of parliament, the Employers’ Liability Act, states a business must legally have insurance cover of at least £5 million.
+But it’s a good idea to look at your company's risks and liabilities, like considering the cost of a member of staff taking you to court, to decide if your business needs more cover than this.

 The cost of your insurance can also depend on different factors, including the number of employees in your business and the size and type of company you run.

-It’s not enough to have the right cover too.
+It’s not enough to have the right coverage.
 Displaying your insurance certificate is also essential.
-You can be fined £1000 if you don’t display your insurance certificate so your employees can clearly see it, or have access to it and know when to find it.
+You can be fined £1,000 if you don’t display your insurance certificate so your employees can clearly see it, or have access to it and know when to find it.
 For example, this could be on a display board, in a company folder, or saved in a digital format on your company intranet.

-Employers’ liability insurance is a key area of cover for many businesses, but just one of many that can help protect your company and its future development.
+Employers’ Liability insurance is a key area of cover for many businesses, but just one of many that can help protect your company and its future development.
 FSB members can access FSB Insurance Service to find you the most suitable policies for your business.